-We care for children in the community, especially those from disadvantaged families.
-We guide their social and emotional development by providing these programmes:
+Lakeside cares for children in the community, especially those from disadvantaged families.
+We nurture them with quality programmes and services that guide their social and emotional development.

 Reading Intervention Services

 Lakeside’s Reading Intervention Services serves children aged 4 to 8 from low-income families with reading programmes, storytelling, crafts, audio-visuals, songs, play, and phonics lessons.